britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by TCP are:

-- unicast transport,
+- connection-oriented transport with feature negotiation and application-to-port mapping (implemented using SYN segments and the TCP option field to negotiate features),
-- connection setup with feature negotiation and application-to-port mapping (implemented using SYN segments and the TCP option field to negotiate features),
+- unicast transport (though anycast TCP is implemented, at risk of instability due to rerouting),
-- port multiplexing, <!--each TCP session is uniquely identified by a combination of the ports and IP address fields,-->
+- port multiplexing,
 - uni-or bidirectional communication,
 - stream-oriented delivery in a single stream,
 - fully reliable delivery (implemented using ACKs sent from the receiver to confirm delivery),
-- error detection (implemented using a segment checksum to verify delivery to the correct endpoint and integrity of the data and options), <!-- editors note: stream integrity protection-->
+- error detection (implemented using a segment checksum to verify delivery to the correct endpoint and integrity of the data and options),
-- segmentation and aggregation,
+- segmentation,
 - data bundling (optional; uses Nagle's algorithm to coalesce data sent within the same RTT into full-sized segments),
 - flow control (implemented using a window-based mechanism where the receiver advertises the window that it is willing to buffer),
 - congestion control (usually implemented using a window-based mechanism and four algorithm for different phases of the transmission: slow start, congestion avoidance, fast retransmit, and fast recovery {{RFC5681}}).